Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

 $d\hat{G}_{R}$ is the modified generator of wavefunction reduction.
 Various generators of different objective collapse models~\cite{Bassi_03_PhyRep,Bassi2013Review, aritro2, aritro3} may be considered, but note that all such physically viable generators are stringently constrained, requiring that both stochastic and deterministic contributions are present and related by a fluctuation dissipation relationship~\cite{aritro2,aritro3,aritroPhD}, as also seen in the OQT model before.
 Further, just like the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) which allows the equilibrium microcanonical distribution $\hat{\chi}$ to emerge in ensembles at long times, a diagonal distribution, $\hat{\rho}_\mathrm{B}$, corresponding to Born's rules in a \textit{particular basis}, emerges due to the role of $d\hat{G}_{R}$ at long times (in Eq.~\eqref{Eq:SUI} with $\hat{H}=0$ and $d\hat{G}_{\chi}=0$).

-This basis of collapse uniquely determines (upto unitaries) the quantum stochastic process on the Hilbert space, evolving via a stochastic Schrodinger equation~\cite{Bassi_unique}.
-Various objective collapse models impose a preferred basis of collapse determining the form of $d\hat{G}_{R}$.
-The well known Continuous Spontaneous Localization (CSL)~\cite{Ghirardi_90_PRA,Bassi_03_PhyRep} and the Diosi-Penrose (DP) models~\cite{Diosi_87_PLA} specifies the eigenstates of the mass density operator as its preferred basis, while the Ghirardi–Rimini–Weber (GRW) model~\cite{Ghirardi_1986} and quantum mechanics with universal position localization (QMUPL)~\cite{diosi_1989} utilizes the position basis.
+The various objective collapse models impose this preferred basis of collapse, determining the form of $d\hat{G}_{R}$.
+The well known Continuous Spontaneous Localization (CSL)~\cite{Ghirardi_90_PRA,Bassi_03_PhyRep} and the Diosi-Penrose (DP) models~\cite{Diosi_87_PLA} specifies the eigenstates of the mass density operator as its preferred basis, while the (non-continuous) Ghirardi–Rimini–Weber (GRW) model~\cite{Ghirardi_1986} and quantum mechanics with universal position localization (QMUPL)~\cite{diosi_1989} utilizes the position basis.
 Note that, all these models specify a preferred basis, chosen apriori by their proposed mechanisms and their dynamics differ and yield differing predictions accordingly.
 However, the competition between $d\hat{G}_{R}$ and $d\hat{G}_{\chi}$ will ensure steady state distributions with both thermalization and quantum state reduction, as seen from the generic form of the master equations described shortly.